 About The Proverbs 31 Homemaker Book

 In her book, The Proverbs 31 Homemaker, Jami examines the Proverbs 31 woman based on six characteristics that the virtuous woman has.
 HER…

 Before diving into the six characteristics, she devotes the first three chapters of the book to laying a foundation.
 She discusses the purpose of the book of Proverbs, the contrast between the picture of the foolish woman described earlier in Proverbs and the virtuous woman of Proverbs 31, and an overview of how we should approach studying the Proverbs 31 woman.

 Within each of the remaining chapters she explores each of the six characteristics of the Proverbs 31 homemaker by jumping into scripture, quoting other voices in Christian literature, and breaking down how each of these characteristics look into smaller attributes.

 I like the six characteristics she extrapolates from the scripture and I believe that all six of them are certainly prominent attributes of The Proverbs 31 Woman.
-I think she fleshes out each characteristic pretty well and, for the most part, we are on the same page as far as interpreting Proverbs 31 (as you can read in my own free Proverbs 31 Woman devotional here).
+I think she fleshes out each characteristic pretty well and, for the most part, we are on the same page as far as interpreting Proverbs 31 (as you can read in my Proverbs 31 Woman study here).
 We have some differences in interpretation, but nothing major.

 However, there are a couple things I think could’ve been executed a little better.